top of page

 • If you have a rental car, these tolls will be automatically added to your bill.

-• If you own a car, you will need to purchase a SALIK toll sticker at any Dubai gas station, and apply it to the windscreen of your car.
+• If you own a car, you will need to purchase a SALIK toll sticker at any UAE gas station, and apply it to the windscreen of your car.

 • You will need to top up your SALIK account online OR via a mobile app